spm2020spring/TeamCollaborationTutorial/team.rst

 **I am now in the original castle, master.**

-What has happened in the central repo
+What has happened in the central repo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Someone else in my team might have updated the central repo while I was working hard inside castle1.
 Sync with that updates first.**